Spanish Visa Requirements for Filipinos: Complete 2026 Guide

 • Golden Visa: For those who wish to invest in Spanish real estate.

-• Non-Lucrative Residence Visa: For those with sufficient income to support themselves and their dependents without working in Spain.
+• Non-lucrative residence visa: For those with sufficient income to support themselves and their dependents without working in Spain.

 Spanish visa requirements for Filipinos

-• Signed Visa Application Form: You must complete and sign your visa application form and attach a recent photo (35mm x 45mm) with a white background.
+• Signed visa application form: You must complete and sign your visa application form and attach a recent photo (35mm x 45mm) with a white background.

-• Cover Letter: This must explain your purpose for visiting Spain and outline your travel itinerary.
+• Cover letter: This must explain your purpose for visiting Spain and outline your travel itinerary.

-• Proof of Accommodation: You must provide evidence of where you will stay during your visit, such as hotel reservations or a rental agreement.
-If you were invited to Spain by family or friends, you must submit an official invitation letter from the Spanish Police.
-You must also provide your sponsor’s passport or residence card and proof of their economic means.
+• Proof of accommodation: Evidence of where you will stay, such as hotel reservations or a rental agreement.
+If you are a guest of family or friends, provide an official invitation letter from the Spanish Police, your sponsor’s passport or residence card, and proof of their economic means.

-• Proof of Economic Means: If employed, you must provide a Certificate of Employment, an Authorization for Leave of Absence, recent payslips, and your Income Tax Return (ITR).
+• Proof of economic means: If employed, you must provide a Certificate of Employment, an Authorization for Leave of Absence, recent payslips, and your Income Tax Return (ITR).
 If you are self-employed, present your Business Permit, ITR, and other business registration certificates.
 You must also include your bank return, bank books, and statement of account.

-• Airline Ticket Reservation/Booking: Provide proof of your flight booking, such as a reservation or booking confirmation.
+• Airline ticket reservation/booking: Provide proof of your flight booking, such as a reservation or booking confirmation.

-• International Travel Insurance: Obtain travel insurance covering medical expenses and repatriation.
+• International travel insurance: Obtain travel insurance covering medical expenses and repatriation.
 The insurance must be valid for your entire stay in Spain, with a minimum coverage of €30,000.

-• For Spouses of Spanish/EU Nationals: Provide a Spanish or EU marriage certificate issued within the last six months, recognised by the corresponding EU government.
+• For spouses of Spanish/EU nationals: Provide a Spanish or EU marriage certificate issued within the last six months, recognised by the corresponding EU government.

-• Identity/Marital Status: If you are single, provide your birth certificate.
+• Identity/marital status: If you are single, provide your birth certificate.
 If you are married, submit both your birth certificate and marriage contract.

 How can Translayte help?